Juilliard fires professor after independent investigation finds credible evidence of sexual misconduct - KTVZ

 In the article, VAN magazine claims Beaser faced several allegations of sexual harassment and misconduct, with some dating back to the late 1990s and early 2000s.
 According to VAN, Juilliard’s Title IX coordinator was made aware of some allegations in 2018.

-Following the publication of the reportg, Beaser was placed on leave and Juilliard hired the law firm Potter & Murdock, P.C to conduct a review of the alleged sexual misconduct in the composition department, according to the memo.
+Following the publication of the report, Beaser was placed on leave and Juilliard hired the law firm Potter & Murdock, P.C. to conduct a review of the alleged sexual misconduct in the composition department, according to the memo.

 “Some of these allegations were previously investigated by Juilliard’s administration in the late 1990s and early 2000s and again in 2017-18 and were handled based on their understanding of the information provided at that time,” the memo read.
 “However, to review new information reported in the media and to better understand the relevant facts, our administration launched an independent investigation in December 2022 and placed composition faculty member Robert Beaser on leave pending its outcome.”